Are Beeswax Wraps Vegan?

 Replacing plastic products with sustainable and eco-friendly alternatives can be much harder than you first find.
 Especially if you want to shop locally or are vegan.

-Beeswax wraps are one of the most popular substitutes for plastic food wraps because of how easy they are to use and how eco-friendly these wraps are.
+Beeswax wraps are one of the most popular substitutes for plastic food wraps such as shrink wrap because of how easy they are to use and how eco-friendly these wraps are.

 Beeswax is a natural wax made by honey bees secreted from their glands and used to build honeycomb.
 It helps store all of the honey in the beehive.
 Veganism involves abstaining from the exploitation of and cruelty towards animals.

 There are two primary types of veganism split between ethical vegans and dietary vegans.
 While neither type of vegan would consume beeswax, some vegans do not see insect products the same as animal products and may be comfortable with using beeswax in their products.

 If you’re an ethical vegan, producing beeswax involves the exploitation of bees and can be harmful to hives, especially when companies put profit over environmental values.

 Beeswax wraps are a much better alternative to plastic food wraps, so if your choice is between single-use plastic wraps and beeswax wraps it might be worth weighing up what works for you.
 Plastic is much more harmful to the environment and animals overall, but if you’re not comfortable with beeswax wraps you might just have to do a bit more to find vegan alternatives.